romans-weapon/spark-hadoop-hive-docker/README.md

 0: jdbc:hive2://>
 ```

-The username and password for connecting to hive using beeline is
+The username and password for connecting to hive using beeline or through jdbc is
 ```commandline
 username: hive
 password: hive